 What sort of TLC does your yard need now to look its best next year?
-Follow our fall yard cleanup and maintenance checklist to learn everything you need to know:
+Follow our fall yard cleanup checklist to learn everything you need to do.

 - Use a Tarp: Rake all your leaves onto a tarp for easier hauling to the curb or compost pile.